 We consider labelled ordered unranked trees.
 A tree is ordered if the set of child nodes of every node is linearly ordered.
 A tree is unranked if there is no relationship between the label of a node and the number of its children.
+For brevity we just write tree for labelled ordered unranked tree.
 In Sections 6.3 and 6.5 we only consider finite trees, in Section 6.4 we also consider infinite trees.